 If you love to cook outdoors and like interacting with people as you grill, plan an elaborate outdoor kitchen with a counter and several cooking appliances.
-Perhaps include an eating counter with stools just opposite the cooking area, so people can snack, sample, and offer advice while you cook.
+You might want to include an eating counter with stools just opposite the cooking area, so people can snack, sample and offer advice while you cook.
 If you’d rather keep food prep simple, you may want to make a small alcove off to the side, with just enough room for a grill.
-Or you may choose to do all your cooking indoors; there’s no law that you have to own a grill.
+Or, you may choose to do all your cooking indoors.
+There’s no law saying you have to own a grill.

 7) Get the Views Right

 Consider the view, both from the deck and from inside the house.
 If there is a bulky railing between you and what you want to see, your deck will be a less inviting place.
-Some possible solutions: Step the deck down with platforms or descending sections, which will lower the railings or perhaps make it possible to do without them.
-Or choose railings with thin balusters, or even glass panels or balusters.
-Also, if a certain prospect pleases more than others, plan your deck’s “rooms” so that people will naturally turn in that direction.
+Here are some possible solutions.
+Step the deck down with platforms or descending sections, which will lower the railings or perhaps make it possible to do without them.
+Or, choose railings with thin balusters, or even glass panels.
+Also, if a certain view pleases more than others, plan your deck’s “rooms” so that people will naturally turn in that direction.

 8) Bridge the House and the Yard

 You may choose to build a deck in a style that blends with the house, or you may prefer to make your deck a clearly different place, emphasizing its outdoorsy ambience.
-Where the deck steps down to meet the yard, it often looks and feels best to have some transitional materials, rather than simply stepping off to the grass yard.
-Stone, pavers, and bricks almost always look handsome next to a deck, whether it is built of natural wood or manmade materials.
-A deck-and-patio combination is a surefire winner.
+Where the deck steps down to meet the yard, it often looks and feels best to have some transitional materials.
+Stones, pavers and bricks almost always look handsome next to a deck, whether it is built of natural wood or man-made materials.
+A deck-and-patio combination is a sure-fire winner.

-We think of a deck as basically a floor, but it’s the upright components—the railing, skirting, and overhead structures—that actually make the most visual impact.
-There are a dizzying array of railing designs and components to choose among; take your time to choose a railing that suits you perfectly.
+We think of a deck as basically a floor, but it’s the upright components - the railing, skirting and overhead structures - that actually make the most visual impact.
+There are a dizzying array of railing designs and components to choose among.
+Take your time to choose a railing that suits your space perfectly.
 If a deck is raised, you may want to install decorative skirting to cover its underside.
-If there is enough room for a patio below, consider installing a stay-dry system, so the patio can be a retreat during rainfalls.
+If there is enough room for a patio below, consider installing a stay-dry system, so the patio can be a retreat when it rains.

-Unless you live in an area with perfect weather, you will likely enjoy your deck more in the summer if you have a shade-producing structure of some sort.
-A pergola is the most common solution; it provides partial shade to a degree that depends on how closely spaced the rafters are to each other.
+Unless you live in an area with perfect weather, you will likely enjoy your deck more in the summer if you have a shade structure.
+A pergola is the most common solution.
+It provides varying degrees of shade determined by how closely spaced the rafters are to each other.
 Where the sun is oppressive, consider an awning of some sort.
-Most decks also benefit from a planter or two—or plan on setting out large pots for your plants.
-Planters can be placed so as to be part of a railing system, or they can be joined to a bench.
+Most decks also benefit from a planter or two.
+Or, plan on setting out large pots for your plants.
+Planters can be placed as a part of a railing system, or they can be joined to a bench.